barbazul/1kfa/mod_guide_gm.md

 It doesn't have to be a character that's in the current scene though.
-Sometimes a locked door stands between you and treasure and there's no lockpicking expert in sight.
+Sometimes a locked door stands between you and treasure and there's no lock-picking expert in sight.
 This is an invitation for invention, bargaining, and creativity.

 Traps, ambushes, and locked doors are great examples.